Labor Law

 Conditions for corporate reconstruction

+To initiate a corporate reconstruction, a company that is insolvent or at risk of insolvency must submit an application to the district court.
+The court then evaluates whether the company’s debts can be restructured without resorting to bankruptcy.
 If the court does not believe that the purpose of the reconstruction can be achieved, the application will be denied.
 A creditor can also file an application for corporate reconstruction, provided the company consents.
 If the court grants the application, a reconstructor will be appointed to oversee the process.

 The viability test

+Before a corporate reconstruction is approved, a viability test is conducted.
+The purpose of this test is to determine whether there is a realistic chance for the company’s survival and whether the reconstruction process is likely to prevent bankruptcy.
 The test involves a thorough assessment of the company’s financial condition, future profitability prospects, and its ability to implement the proposed measures.
 There must be concrete evidence suggesting that the reconstruction has a reasonable chance of success.
 A general guideline is that the business should be able to repay at least 25% of its debts.

 The reconstruction process

 Once the district court has approved the corporate reconstruction and a reconstructor has been appointed, the reconstructor examines whether the company’s operations can continue, either fully or partially.
 If continuation is feasible, the reconstructor will also investigate how it can be achieved and whether the business owner can reach a financial settlement with creditors.
 Such a settlement is referred to as a composition agreement.
+The reconstructor must also prepare a reconstruction plan, outlining the measures needed to resolve the company’s financial difficulties so that operations can continue.

-Some other measures also need to be taken care of.
-These include any changes in the company’s hierarchy and management structure as well as the process of transferring its assets.
-The effect of the reconstruction is quite similar to a resolution by the general meeting under 4 kap 31 § aktiebolagslag (2005:551) regarding changes to share capital, dilution of shares, or similar matters.
+The reconstruction plan should include a debt settlement agreement between the company and its creditors, who must be given an opportunity to comment on it.
+Other measures may also be included, such as the transfer of certain company assets or changes in management.
+The reconstruction plan has the same effect as a resolution by the general meeting under 4 kap 31 § aktiebolagslag (2005:551) regarding changes to share capital, dilution of shares, or similar matters.
 Once the reconstruction plan is finalized, the district court will decide whether to approve it.
 If approved, the plan becomes binding on all parties.

 Conclusion of the corporate reconstruction